 - Maintain a clear view of your priorities.
-Managing your priorities doesn’t stop after project launch.
+Managing your priorities doesn’t stop after the project launch.
 This takes us back to the very beginning.
 Your organizational governance must hold the line.
 New features must be filtered.
 New priorities and requirements must be surfaced in an organized manner.
 Unregulated growth is not good for any organism, and it remains true for your CMS implementation.

 Conclusion: Noble Retirement

 Your CMS investment can last a long time.
 And now, with Drupal’s new major releases not requiring migrations, your investment should last a long time.
 You don’t need to be subject to the waves of disillusionment and destruction.

 Your investment won’t last forever.
 But it should last long enough for you to retire it on your own terms, long after you have seen an ROI.
 Send it off into the sunset with full honors, knowing that it did its duty and served you well.